anantasharma510/nextjs-projecthub/README.md

 Backend (API):
 If your project requires backend functionality (such as database interactions), create an API route inside the src/app/api/ directory.
 For a Blog app, you would create the src/app/api/blogs/ folder:

-swift
+bash
 Copy
 Edit
 src/app/api/blogs/
-Here, you will implement all backend-related code, such as API routes, handlers, and database operations.
+Inside this folder, implement all backend-related code, such as API routes, handlers, and database operations.
 This separation ensures that frontend and backend code for each project remains well-organized.

 By structuring your projects this way, you maintain a clean separation of concerns, making it easier to scale and manage each application individually.